JDeeth/mu2tweak/doc/InstallInstructions.md

 # Installation instructions

-Compile the plugin (todo: release binaries) and place in `MU2/plugins/MU2Tweaks/64/`
+Compile the plugin and place in `MU2/plugins/MU2Tweaks/64/`

-Back up the MU-2 `.acf` files

-**IMPORTANT:** do not forget to back up the .acf files.
+**IMPORTANT:** do not forget to back up any .acf and .obj files you modify.
 Also do not expect any support from the developers or publishers if you make any changes to the supplied software.

 ## Radio altimeter